Where is Integrativa?

 What is Physiotherapy for?

-Physiotherapy helps with functional recovery, pain relief, improved mobility and injury prevention, always after an individual clinical assessment.
+Physiotherapy aids in functional recovery, pain relief, improved mobility, strength gains, and injury prevention, always following an individual clinical assessment.

 How does the first physiotherapy session work?

-In the first session, the physiotherapist carries out a full clinical assessment, gathering information on symptoms, health history and lifestyle.
-The assessment includes a physical examination and, when indicated, the integration of complementary diagnostic tests such as X-rays, CT scans or MRI scans, allowing a personalised follow-up plan to be defined.
+In the first session, the Physiotherapist conducts a complete clinical assessment, gathering information on the person's symptoms, health history, lifestyle, and goals.
+The assessment includes a physical examination and, when indicated, the integration of complementary diagnostic tests, such as X-rays, CT scans, or MRI scans, allowing for the definition of a personalised treatment plan.

 How long are the sessions?